It’s easy to decide to buy an eReader–picking the right one to buy is the hardest part!

 Because I wanted to read library ePub files, I went with the Kobo Touch (Kindle titles are not available in Canada for libraries) and I haven’t regretted it!
 I absolutely love my eReader and it does everything I need it to.

-Unfortunately, after 2 solid years of reading on my Kobo Touch, its life ended in March 2014.
+Unfortunately, after 2 solid years of reading on my Kobo Touch, its life ended in March 2014 (I dropped it from a really high surface).
 Read about my experience buying a new eReader here.
 I decided on getting a Kobo Aura which has a built in light.
-It was worth the extra money to get that feature.
+It was worth the extra money to get that feature without a doubt.

 I also bought a Kindle Paperwhite a couple years later for review copies.
 Like my Aura, it has a built-in light which is awesome.
 I’m not a huge fan of its interface (it is quite different from my Kobo) but it is still a great device and what I recommend for those set on getting a Kindle.